mehranz/i3wmsolarized/README.md

 ## Conky
 I've edited bioshock2 Conky to look better with my i3 config.

-if you like use my edited Conky, just copy `conky/conkyrc` as `~/.conkyrc` , then copy `conky/font/Feena-Casual.ttf` to `/usr/share/fonts/TTF/`, and run Conky!
+if you like use my edited Conky, just copy `conky/conkyrc` as `~/.conkyrc` , then copy `conky/font/Feena-Casual.ttf` to `/usr/share/fonts/TTF/`, and then run Conky!

 ![Conky](./images/screenshots/conky.jpg)